 This is the piano in the Beaudesert Uniting Church community hall.
 I play it during their Wednesday Coffee and Breakfast Mornings (pre-COVID19).
 I’m not a religious person but I really love the very inclusive, outreaching vibe that comes from them.
 The piano keys have been wrecked and then repaired.
 It’s in tune and someone’s clearly looking after it.

-They also like humour.
 This is pretty typical of their notice board.
-I’m not a church goer.
-But I think these guys do the good work, important work.
 I’m so pleased to know them.

-If you like reading about old pianos, here are a few posts about the inside of my piano.
+If you like reading about old pianos, here’s something about the inside of my piano.